Xerath Build Guide by JEFFY40HANDS

 Xerath has a short cool down on his Q. But that does not compensate for the fact that it is a straight-line skill shot.
 It's not as reliable or spammable as on other high AoE champs like Kennen or Karthas who can use spellvamp because they have more reliable and more consistent sources of damage.

 The whole premise of Xerath is to be at range.
-If you're getting an Abyssal Scepter you're wasting an item slot for something that won't exhibit its full potential when you have proper positioning.
+If you're getting an Abyssal Mask you're wasting an item slot for something that won't exhibit its full potential when you have proper positioning.